Thriving Gluten Free

 Plus, you always need some confectioner's sugar for sprinkling on top!

-How to Make this Recipe Gluten Free Italian Pizzelles
+How to Make this Recipe For Gluten Free Italian Pizzelles

 • Add the anise to the melted butter and set aside.
 In a medium size bowl, whisk together the eggs and sugar until well combined.